nmdollhopf/team1_wine_project/README.md

 -Sulphates: Sulphates are an additive with antimicrobial and antioxidant properties.
 Can have an impact on the sulfur dioxide leves present in the wine.

 -Alcohol: This column is a measurement of the alcohol content of the wine.

+-Quality: This is based on sensory data, scored between 1 and 10.